top of page

 5. Punctuating as we would a sentence

-Talking fast to get whatever you're saying over with sounds quite different to talking fast because you’re excited and/or knowledgeable.
+Talking fast because you want to leave the room quickly sounds quite different to talking fast because you’re excited and/or knowledgeable.
 Either way, slowing down can help you and your listener/s.
 One way of doing this is to take a breath where a comma might be, and a longer one where a full stop might fall.

 I greatly enjoyed my time with WiBF and, hopefully, I’ve left the audience – as well as my readers – with some valuable tips on using their voice to make their mark.